egiberne/Remove-Calendar-Events/README.md

 <!-- FEEDBACK -->
 ## FEEDBACK

-If you have any feedback, please post on the Issues list.
+If you have any feedback, please post on the [Issues section](https://github.com/egiberne/Remove-Calendar-Events/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>